Skip to Main Content

 The Ritual of the Meal: How to Eat at Uno Mas

 The pacing here follows a logic borrowed from Spanish dining tradition, where the meal begins with snacking and expands slowly.
-The 'para picar' section , nibbles designed for sharing , sets the register early: small, considered, calibrated for building appetite rather than filling it.
+The 'para picar' section, nibbles designed for sharing, sets the register early: small, considered, calibrated for building appetite rather than filling it.
 This is the correct place to start, both practically and culturally.
 Ordering from this section first, then moving to the main dishes, gives the meal the forward momentum it is designed to have.

-The drink programme is integral to the ritual rather than supplementary to it.
+The drink programme is integral to the meal rather than supplementary to it.
 A dedicated sherry list gives the meal a spine: fino with the nibbles, something richer alongside the main dishes, perhaps a PX to close.
 The vermouth-based cocktail selection offers an alternative entry point, and for those who prefer wine throughout, the list has earned Star Wine List's leading ranking three years running, in 2023, 2024, and again in 2024's updated edition.
 That consistency of recognition is rare at this price tier anywhere, not just in Dublin.

 Where Uno Mas Sits in Dublin's Dining Picture